 Cut each of those cakes into two evenly thick slices.

-Set one cake layer on a 6 inch cardboard cake round.
-Spread a thin layer of chocolate ganace over that cake layer.
+Set one cake layer on a 6-inch cardboard cake round.
+Spread a thin layer of chocolate ganache over that cake layer.
 Stack another layer on top and repeat until all 6 cakes are stacked.